artha-nirman/cognitive-hire/docs/architecture/concept-paper.md

 ## 6. Conclusion

 The architecture presents a comprehensive approach to recruitment management, addressing the entire candidate lifecycle from sourcing through hiring.
 The modular design provides flexibility, while the integrated workflow ensures consistency in the recruitment process.
 The system balances automation through AI and workflow tools with human touchpoints through multiple communication channels.

-This architecture would be particularly suitable for medium to large enterprises with complex recruitment needs, staffing agencies, or recruitment platforms serving multiple organizations.
-The design demonstrates a thoughtful approach to the recruitment domain, effectively organizing functional components while maintaining cohesion across the system.